Diffusion on language model encodings for protein sequence generation: Introduction

 Recent advances in protein language models (pLMs) have produced increasingly sophisticated continuous representations of proteins \citep{ESM-2, lu2024tokenized, su2023saprot}.
 These representations capture both sequence and structural information, providing a natural foundation for latent diffusion approaches.
 Notably, studies have demonstrated that reconstructing proteins from continuous representations yields greater accuracy than from discrete ones \citep{lu2024tokenized, gaujac2024learning}, suggesting potential advantages for continuous diffusion models in capturing protein properties.

 In this study, we develop DiMA, a new latent diffusion model that operates on pLM representations.
 We demonstrate that continuous diffusion on protein embeddings enables effective sequence and structure generation across multiple tasks and encoder architectures.
+DiMA addresses the limitations of previous continuous diffusion approaches that have been limited to specific representations by establishing a unified framework that generalizes across diverse protein encoders.
+By operating in the continuous latent space of these pre-trained encoders, our approach circumvents the challenges associated with discrete sequence modeling while maintaining the expressiveness needed for complex protein design tasks.
+The framework is designed to be encoder-agnostic, allowing it to benefit from advances in protein representation learning without requiring architectural modifications.
 Our key contributions are as follows: \begin{compactitem} \item We develop DiMA, a continuous latent diffusion model that operates effectively across different pLM representations, ranging from sequence-only ESM-2 to dual-decodable CHEAP and structure-aware SaProt encoders. \item Through systematic exploration of architectural choices and diffusion components, we establish a robust methodology that generalizes across encoders ranging from 8M to 3B parameters. \item Despite having only 35M parameters, DiMA demonstrates strong performance on multiple benchmarks, matching or exceeding specialized models in unconditional generation, family-specific design, motif scaffolding and sequence infilling, and fold-conditioned generation. \item Our empirical evaluation across protein sequence and structure metrics demonstrates that DiMA maintains high structural quality while generating diverse and novel proteins, as validated on both SwissProt and AFDBv4-90 datasets. \item We show that a single architecture optimized for unconditional generation can effectively adapt to conditional tasks and backbone generation through lightweight modifications, suggesting a path toward unified protein sequence generation.

 \end{compactitem}